nguyendkn/novanet-chatbot/README.md

 ## License

-This repository is available under the [Dify Open Source License](LICENSE).
+This repository is available under the [Chatbot Open Source License](LICENSE).